Politics of Mauritania: Legislative branch

-The Parliament (Barlamane/Parlement) has two chambers.
+The Parliament (Barlamane/Parlement) had two chambers.
 The National Assembly (Al Jamiya al-Wataniyah/Assemblée Nationale) has 176 members, elected for a five-year term in single-seat constituencies.
-The Senate (Majlis al-Shuyukh/Sénat) has 56 members, 53 members elected for a six-year term by municipal councillors with one third renewed every two years and 3.
+The Senate (Majlis al-Shuyukh/Sénat) had 56 members, 53 members elected for a six-year term by municipal councillors with one third renewed every two years and 3.
+It was abolish in August 2017.